 You can also opt for additional fabric protection with in-house powder coating from Alaska Structures®.
 This coating resists damage caused by UV exposure in extreme climates.
 Traditional buildings, however, require frequent repainting, coating, and new shingles when exposed to normal or severe weather conditions including wind, rain, and snow.

 Safe and Durable

-Their tensioned fabric is treated with special corrosion-resistant and UV-safe coatings.
+Their tensioned polyvinyl membrane is treated with special corrosion-resistant and UV-safe coatings.
 This protects them from harsh environmental elements and inhospitable climatic conditions.

 Easy to Reconfigure

 Fabric structures are a more convenient option than permanent, fixed structures if your facilities need various changes over time.